Rakeshvd/Cleaning_dirty_documents-kaggle-/README.md

 # Cleaning_dirty_documents-kaggle-
-This is a kaggle compitation project.
+This is a kaggle competition project.

 I have used simple 1-layer encoder and decoder with 64-neuron autoencoder.